tytydraco/yessleep/out/Im_a_barista_at_a_café_that_serves_the_odd_and_supernatural_We_have_a_high_turnover_rate.md

 If Em was prone to turning people into animals, then that should be in the rules!
 I went back to the bar (it was a slow day, like most).
 Barrow was there, but Em was too.
 It was an awkward, quiet hour before Em announced she had to pee.
 When she asked Barrow to use the bathroom, she glanced at me and turned red.
 Pee cup.
 Why was I embarrassed?
 It was to save my life!
 But still, I couldn't help but redden myself.
 When she was gone, the perfect opportunity to bring the matter up with Barrow arrived.
 I opened my mouth.

+"Where are the cup carriers?"
+Keith asked.
+The new hire was on his second day and honestly was doing a fine job, all things considered.
+I helped him, but Em was in the bathroom and time was limited so I hurried back to Barrow.

-Nope, the drive thru went off.
+Thwarted again.
+The drive thru went off.
 Beep, beep, beep.
 I *hate* that sound.
 I hear it in my sleep, I hear it in the sound of my fan running at home.
 I hear it in the *wind*!
 Of all the things to haunt me at The Drowsy Spectre, that sound was the worst!

 "Welcome to The Drowsy Spectre.
 Order whenever you're ready!"
 I forced a smile, keeping an eye on the bathroom door.